 This camp enables Year 11 and 12 Aboriginal and Torres Strait Islander students to experience activities across the University's faculty areas and provides them with knowledge and experiences about tertiary study options.
-Due to Covid-19 restrictions the camp was held in July as opposed to the annual January date.
-58 students attended and completed the full program.
-The 58 students came from 37 different schools, 24 of these schools were from remote/rural/regional areas and 5 of the schools that were represented at the camp came from a low socio-economic status.
-In addition, two of these schools were from our CLS In-School Program, Hawkesbury High School, and Kellyville High School.
+53 students attended and completed the full program.
+The 53 students came from 35 different schools, 26 of these schools were from remote/rural/regional areas and 4 of the schools that were represented at the camp came from a low socio-economic status.